magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/scada-energy-management.md

 SCADA (Supervisory Control and Data Acquisition) systems play a crucial role in energy monitoring and management, providing real-time insights into power generation, distribution, and consumption.

-With ThingsBoard platform, businesses can integrate advanced SCADA solutions to optimize energy efficiency, reduce costs, and enhance system reliability.
+With IoT Hub platform, businesses can integrate advanced SCADA solutions to optimize energy efficiency, reduce costs, and enhance system reliability.
 The ability to collect, analyze, and visualize data from multiple energy sources helps operators make informed decisions and respond swiftly to changing conditions.
-All of this is showcased in our SCADA Energy solution, demonstrating how easily and effectively energy systems can be managed using ThingsBoard.
+All of this is showcased in our SCADA Energy solution, demonstrating how easily and effectively energy systems can be managed using IoT Hub.

 <br>
 <object width="100%" data="https://img.thingsboard.io/solutions/scada-energy-management/scada-energy-management-scheme.svg"></object>